 Things to do at Schiphol Airport Amsterdam

 Until recently, Schiphol had a good reputation for efficiency and cleanliness.
-Its reputation was tarnished recently when, as the pandemic waned, lines at security got longer and longer.
+Its reputation was tarnished in 2022 when, as the pandemic waned, lines at security got longer and longer.
 It got so bad that many people who arrived at the airport well ahead of their flights still missed them as they shuffled their way through lines that extended out of the building and down the road.
 It took four hours to reach security.

 But that’s not what this article is about.
 Things seem to be back under control.
 I recently passed through the airport again.
 I got there three and a half hours early out of fear of long security lines, but it only took me 15 minutes to get from the train station (which is right inside the airport) through security and passport control and into the departures hall.
 It would have taken longer if I’d had baggage to check.
 Still, if you get there early, you’ll have some time to kill at the airport.